 Using Plugins and Widgets in Your Blog

 Plugins extend the base functionality of WordPress.
-They can be used to track statistics, generate random quotes, and more.
+They can be used to track statistics, create a rotating image gallery, and more.

 Widgets are used to add data to your blog.
-Widgets appear in your blog's sidebar and display information that can be pulled from your blog or from other sources, including social websites like Delicious, Facebook, and more.
+Depending on the theme you are using, widgets appear in your blog's sidebar, homepage, header and footer areas.
+Widgets display information that can be pulled from your blog or from other sources, including social websites like Delicious, Facebook, and more.

 Several plugins and widgets are available for use on your blog.
 You must be using a theme that supports widgets.